At this time, only students who attend high school in the United States can sign up to earn scholarships on RaiseMe.

 I'm a DACA student

-DACA students can sign up and earn on RaiseMe, but each college has different policies around citizenship and who can earn scholarships towards their school.
+DACA students can sign up and earn on RaiseMe, but each college has different policies on citizenship and who can earn scholarships towards their school.
 Go into your Account Settings and make sure your citizenship status is right.
-Then, the RaiseMe portal will then only show you earnings for the colleges where you qualify for aid.
+Then, the RaiseMe portal will then only show your earnings for the colleges where you qualify for aid.

 I don't live in the United States

 If you are at school in Puerto Rico or on US soil overseas (like an Army base) then you are eligible for RaiseMe.